 At present, authorities' ability to trade in goods and services is controlled by the Local Authorities (Goods and Services) Act 1970.
 This permits authorities to charge for goods and services only where these are provided by the authority to a 'public body' as defined by that Act.
 The goods and services Act is a permissive piece of legislation.
 It does not therefore contain any prohibition, restriction or limitation that would bite on the new well-being power by virtue of Clause 3(1).
 In other words, once Clause 2 comes into force, local authorities will be able to provide goods and services to anyone.
 It will no longer matter whether they are a 'public body' as defined by the 1970 Act, or not.
-But, while they will be able to provide goods and services using the voltate for them.
-Clause 3(2) specifically prevents authorities from using the well-being power in Section 1(3) in the 1970 goods and services Act and this limits charging to circumstances where authorities are trading with 'public bodies'.
+But, while they will be able to provide goods and services to anyone, they will not be able to charge for them.
+Clause 3(2) specifically prevents authorities from using the well-being power to raise money.
+Therefore they will only be able to charge for goods and services using the power in Section 1(3) in the 1970 goods and services Act and this limits charging to circumstances where authorities are trading with 'public bodies'.
 In other words, nothing in the current Bill will change the current ability of local authorities to engage in trading."20